Apesosmarc/NHL-App/README.md

 * To practice class components, lifecycle methods, functional components, hooks, state & routing, by building something unique.
 * Demonstrate ability to create responsive, dynamics web applications using React and latest CSS libraries.
 * To design, create & deploy a non-generic React beginner showcase application that looks good and can provide a real service to users.
->>>>>>> 567dc68790bafef32d8489c67b385ae85836dc6a

-- Mobile-first fully responsive design **(using tailwind CSS & custom utility classes)**
-- Fetches current data for past, present and upcoming NHL games for **all 32 NHL teams** (using React framework & axios).
-- Uses **local storage and custom React Router** navigation to allow users to redirect to their favorite team automatically on load.
-- Navigate to seperate pages by clicking team icons or typing /{team abbreviation} in nav ex: (/bos, /tor, /tbl)
-- Dynamic CSS loading animations with custom colors and logos.
-- Chart JS plots dougnut charts dynamically for each team.

-## Vision/Goals For This App:

-- Exist as a lightweight stat-tracking app for users to get NHL information at a glance without ads.
-- To practice, class components, lifecycle methods, functional components, hooks, state & routing, by doing.
-- Demonstrate ability to create responsive, dynamics web applications using React and responsive mobile-forst design with latest/popular CSS frameworks.
-- To design, create & deploy a non-generic React beginner showcase application that looks good and can be actually useful.